RossMacey/qmk_firmware/readme.md

 - General troubles: try `qmk doctor` to detect issues and `qmk clean`
 - Linker issues: this could be due to having something in `rules.mk`; I once hit this when I had `COMBO_ENABLE = yes` in there, and removing it fixed everything.
+- If `KC_CAPS` is being sent as ctrl, then it's apparently [this issue](https://github.com/qmk/qmk_firmware/issues/2813) and you just have to tap the `KC_CAPS` key a bunch of times.
+I assume this is some issue with `SPLIT_MODS_ENABLE` since that's mostly what I was changing when this started happening.